Digital Transformation in Banking & Financial Services in 2026

 How Liferay DXP Enables Finance Digital Transformation

-Built on its open-source heritage, Liferay DXP offers a flexible, API-first architecture that integrates with legacy systems, supports multiple deployment models to match your digital transformation strategy, helping financial institutions meet evolving customer, partner, and regulatory requirements.
+Built on its open-source heritage, Liferay DXP gives you a flexible, API-first architecture that connects to legacy systems and supports multiple deployment models, so financial institutions can match their digital transformation strategy to their customer, partner, and regulatory requirements.

 Over 160 banking and investment firms globally have chosen Liferay DXP.
 See the 7 ways commercial banks are using Liferay to transform client experiences.